Burkina Faso Facing 'Multitude of Challenges' - Human Rights Chief Bachelet

 Ms. Bachelet described as "key" the voices of youth, of women and of underrepresented minority communities and called on the State to "take proactive measures to increase the number of women in decision-making positions at all levels".

-"Solutions need to be found together - not imposed", said the High Commissioner.
+"Solutions need to be found together - not imposed", said the High Commissioner.© UNHCR/Moussa BougmaInternally displaced families living at a hosting site in Ouahigouya, Burkina Faso.

 Decisive moment